embedly/embedly-docs/features/screenshots.rst

 Processing Time
 ---------------
-Note that in order for Embedly to take a screenshot we must first load it in a headless browser.
+Note that in order for Embedly to take a screenshot we must first render it in a headless browser.
 This means downloading all the external resources like javascript, css and images.
 We then must take a rather large screenshot and move those files around.
 The creation can take upwards of 5-20 seconds, and